 - Julia’s site, JKExpressions.com

-I also want to take a moment to thank the sponsors for this episode.
+I also want to take a moment to thank the sponsor for this episode.

 If you’ve been listening for a while, you’ve heard me interview many best-selling authors.
 Before I interview these guests, I need to read or refresh my memory of their books.